purneyy/SPMS/README.md

 Automatically updates the database after editing

-Search or Filter (optional)

-(Can be extended later) Filter patients by name, age, or symptoms for quick access

-Modern UI with JavaFX
+4. Modern UI with JavaFX

 Built using JavaFX with FXML layout files